KingJoefa/AFBParley/README.md

-# ParlayGPT • AFB Builder
+# ParlayGPT • AFB Builder (Next-only)

-A Next.js 14 web UI for generating Assisted Football Betting (AFB) scripts, backed by a Node/Express server calling the OpenAI API.
-Includes bet slip sharing, BYOA context upload (files or folder of .md), and a weekly NFL schedule feed.
+Generate correlated same‑game parlay “scripts” with a Next.js 14 app and Route Handlers (no separate Express server).
+UI includes a modern builder flow and shareable bet slips.
+The server keeps a small, bounded profile memory you can read/write.

 ## Requirements
 - Node.js 18+